eqNj/eqN-PD2-Filter/README.md

 Crafting, upgrading, and socketing recipes will no longer show on items while they are in a vendor's inventory (all filter levels) to help make items worth shopping for easier to see at a glance.

 Gold that is hidden is no longer able to be auto-looted as of Season 5.
 I've adopted the scaling gold drop system designed by BetweenWalls as a solution to allow much more gold to be seen and thus auto-looted.
 This scaling applies at all levels on the Relaxed filter.
-Currently, at level 75+, gold piles less than 1200 are hidden on the Medium filter level and less than 2500 are hidden on the Strict & Strict LLD filter levels.
+Currently, at level 75+, gold piles less than 1200 are hidden on the Medium filter level and less than 2500 are hidden on the Strict & LLD Bases filter levels.

 Added a new "Potionless" filter version to the launcher, "eqN-Potionless", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75.
 (Intended for characters who do not need them.)